Company Name – L&T Technology Services Limited (LTTS)

 3. What is my view on company valuation?

-Stock has moved up 4x since March 2020 but lower compared to other players like Tata Elxsi (~10x) and Persistent Systems (~10x).
-Company trades at P/E (TTM) multiple of 47x with 5 year average P/E multiple of 21x.
+The stock has moved up 3x since March 2020 but is lower compared to other players like Tata Elxsi (~6x) and Persistent Systems (~8x).
+The company trades at a P/E (TTM) multiple of 40x with a 5-year average P/E multiple of 21x.

 I expect the company to have USD growth (long term) of ~7% and USD-INR depreciation of ~3% leading to revenue growth of ~10% with stable margins.
-Company has guided ~15% growth for FY23.
-So, the company valuation of P/E 47x is quite expensive and should revert to the long term mean (20-25x).
+The company has guided ~15% growth for FY23.
+So, the company valuation of P/E 47x is quite expensive and should revert to the long-term mean (20-25x).

 4. What are the risks to the investment analysis?